"No re-export to Russia": Legally Compliant Export Contracts

 Article 12g of Regulation (EU) No 833/2014 (in the consolidated version of 23 February 2024) states:

-(1) In the sale, supply, transport, or export of goods or technologies listed in Annexes XI, XX, and XXXV of this Regulation, of common goods with high priority according to the list in Annex XL of this Regulation, or of firearms and ammunition according to the list in Annex I of Regulation (EU) No 258/2012 to a third country — with the exception of partner countries listed in Annex VIII of this Regulation — exporters must contractually prohibit re-export to Russia and re-export for use in Russia from 20 March 2024 onward.
+(1) In the sale, delivery, transfer, or export of goods or technologies listed in Annexes XI, XX, and XXXV of this regulation, common goods of high priority according to the list in Annex XL of this regulation, or firearms and ammunition according to the list in Annex I of Regulation (EU) No 258/2012 to a third country—with the exception of the partner countries listed in Annex VIII of this regulation—exporters must contractually prohibit re-export to Russia and re-export for use in Russia from 20 March 2024.

-(2) Paragraph 1 does not apply to the fulfillment of contracts concluded before 19 December 2023 until 20 December 2024 or their expiration date, whichever is earlier.
+(2) Paragraph 1 does not apply to the fulfillment of contracts concluded before 19 December 2023 until 20 December 2024 or until their expiry date, whichever comes first.

-(3) When implementing paragraph 1, exporters ensure that the agreement with the third-country partner contains appropriate remedies in the event of a breach of a contractual obligation entered into under paragraph 1.
+(3) In application of paragraph 1, exporters ensure that the agreement with the partner from the third country contains appropriate remedies for the event of a breach of a contractual obligation entered into according to paragraph 1.

-(4) If the third-country partner breaches one of the contractual obligations entered into under paragraph 1, the exporters shall inform the competent authority of the Member State in which they are resident or established as soon as they become aware of the breach.
+(4) If the partner from the third country breaches any contractual obligation entered into according to paragraph 1, exporters inform the competent authority of the member state where they reside or are established as soon as they become aware of the breach.

-(5) Member States shall notify each other and the Commission of any established breach of a contractual obligation entered into under paragraph 1 or of any circumvention of such an obligation.
+(5) Member states inform each other and the Commission about a discovered breach of a contractual obligation entered into according to paragraph 1 or about a discovered circumvention of such an obligation.

-The adjustment of the template clause depends on many factors in individual cases, such as the chosen legal system, negotiation position, etc. The following wording does not replace advice from specialized lawyers.
+The adjustment of the model clause depends on many factors in each case, such as the chosen legal system, negotiation position, etc. The following wording therefore does not replace consultation with specialized lawyers.

 No re-export to Russia